asujaykk/Road-segmentation-UNET-model/README.md

 Road segmentation is an crucial step in ADAS system of a vehicle for various tasks.

 # Approach
-1. Data preperation
+1. Data preperation.
-2. Model/algorithm
+2. Model/algorithm.
-3. Framework to be used for model realization
+3. Framework to be used for model realization.
-4. Train the model
+4. Train the model.
-5. Evaluate the model
+5. Inference the model.
-6. Issues observed
-7. Performance improvement
+6. Performance improvement.
-8. Next steps
+7. Next steps.

 # 1.Data preparation